 Such holsters are commonly made of Cordura and nylon or leather.
 Special care must be taken with them as they can tend to promote rust since the handgun is worn so closely to the body.
 The configurations of some of these holsters, combined with some handguns, conspire to make the imprint of the gun more obvious through clothing.
 Experimentation is the key, and the holsters tend to be so relatively inexpensive this is not normally a problem.

 This is a DeSantis Nemesis pocket holster.
 It’s a type designed to work only with small handguns.
-The holster is available through Midway USA for about $19 dollars and also direct from DeSantis.
+The holster is available through Midway USA from $9.00 to $27.00 and also direct from DeSantis.

 REMINDER: No one should carry a semiautomatic pistol without at least one spare magazine.
 The magazine is generally the weakest link, and a semiauto with a damaged magazine is little more than a very expensive and hard to load single shot pistol.
 Any decision on holsters must of necessity also be a decision about how to carry a magazine or magazines.
 Do not simply toss a loose magazine in a pocket, particularly a back pocket.
 Sitting on it can easily damage it, and the pocket lint and other flotsam and jetsam in pockets can cause malfunctions.